 1) What AGI and ASI Actually Mean

 Artificial General Intelligence (AGI) is the idea of a system with human-level generality.
-It would learn new domains, transfer knowledge across tasks, plan, reason, and adapt without being retrained from scratch.
-If you ask a human to switch from drafting a policy to debugging code and then to designing a survey, they can try all three; AGI aspires to that flexible competence.
+It learns new domains, transfers knowledge across tasks, plans, reasons, and adapts without being retrained from scratch.
+Ask a human to switch from drafting a policy to debugging code and then to designing a survey—they can attempt all three; AGI aspires to that flexible competence.

 Artificial Superintelligence (ASI) goes beyond human capability—consistently outperforming the best experts across science, strategy, and creativity.
-ASI is still theoretical, but it matters for risk and governance conversations because it implies capabilities that might outpace current oversight models.
-When leaders discuss AGI vs ASI, they’re comparing human-level general intelligence vs far beyond human intelligence.
+ASI is still theoretical, but it matters for risk and governance conversations because it implies capabilities that could outpace current oversight models.
+When leaders debate AGI vs ASI, they’re comparing human-level general intelligence vs far-beyond-human intelligence.

 2) Why AGI vs ASI Matters for Business